-Our flagship program aims to prepare you for life after college.
+Our flagship programme aims to prepare you for life after college.
 Through seminars and lectures given by leading university professors, you will experience university life on a subject strand that you are most interested in.
 You will also get to visit universities across the country too!

 This year (2021/22), the Realising Aspirations programme worked with:

-- 6 x Russell Group universities: University of Oxford, University of Manchester, University of Leeds, Newcastle University, Durham University, University of Birmingham, University of Sheffield, University of Bristol
+- 8 x Russell Group universities: University of Oxford, University of Manchester, University of Leeds, Newcastle University, Durham University, University of Birmingham, University of Sheffield, University of Bristol

 - 4 x specialist universities: Liverpool Institute of Performing Arts, Leeds Arts University, University of Law, and the Courtauld Institute of Art

-- 8 x other universities: Manchester Metropolitan University, Leeds Beckett University, Huddersfield University, Keele University, Bradford University, Nottingham Trent University, Northumbria University and Edge Hill University
+- 7 x other universities: Manchester Metropolitan University, Leeds Trinity University, Huddersfield University, Bradford University, Nottingham Trent University, University of Lincoln and Edge Hill University

 “It’s a helpful way to make decisions regarding university choices.
 It allows you to experience parts of university education that will guide you to a decision that suits you.”